15 neutral-ish-site CFB games, ranked by added fun

 1. Florida vs. Miami, Camping World Stadium in Orlando

 There are a ton of Gator fans in Orlando, but Miami fans show up well to Central Florida when the Canes play there, most recently in the 2016 Russell Athletic Bowl.
-Despite the game maybe moving up and causing some inconvenience, it’ll be cool to have it in Central Florida, where the schools recruit hard against each other.
+Despite the game moving up to Aug.
+24, which may cause some inconvenience, it’ll be cool to have it in Central Florida, where the schools recruit hard against each other.
 It should be a fairly split crowd, and having it at a neutral site makes a potentially good game feel like more of a tossup.

 Loading comments...